 At a certain point in the game you will find yourself starved for specific types of resources, or your ability to collect – refine, in-game – certain types of resources will be time-gated.
 You can only perform the action once per day, or once every 10 hours, for example.

-There is a way, however, to convert your Grade 2 materials into Grade 3 materials and you can do it through your building, maxing out, and then scrapping, one of your early Survey ships, the Envoy.
+There is a way, however, to convert your Grade 2 materials into Grade 3 materials and you can do it through your building, maxing out, and then scrapping, this little magic bucket of bolts (and crystal, and gas).

 In order to fully upgrade your Envoy, it is going to cost you approximately the following (not taking into account any research that helps reduce costs):